JvanKatwijk/unoPlugins-jan/README.md

 shortwave (here a.o 3855 KHz, 4610 KHz).
 The weatherfax plugin is able to synchronize on an incoming transmission (although there is a "cheat"  button to skip the synchronization phase) and will show a fax signaal.
-The plugin can save the picture - actually is the original format, while on the display the format is reduced).
+A Wefax576 signal  has a width of about 1800 pixels and a length of 1200 lines, it is shown as a 900 x 600 picture.
+However, if the picture is saved, the format of the saved picture is the original 1800 x 1200 size.

 ![6](/fax-widget.png?raw=true)

+The current version, version 2, now saves all settings between invocations/

 --------------------------------------------------------------------------
 Copyright and license